dabapps/django-readers/docs/explanation.md

 #  37
 ```

-The simplest producer is one that returns the value of an object attribute. `django-readers` provides a producer that does this:
+The simplest producer is one that returns the value of an object attribute. `django-readers` provides a function to create producers that do this:

 ```python
 from django_readers import producers